eeditiones/jinks/README.md

 ## Usage

+For the time being, we provide a basic web interface for jinks, which allows you to select a profile, see its full configuration (with inherited profile configurations merged together), and generate a custom app.

-Currently the functionality of jinks is only exposed via the API.
-Convenient configuration forms will be added later.
+Convenient configuration forms will be added later once the basic profiles reach a more stable state.

+## API endpoint and XQuery module

 After installing the jinks application package via the dashboard, open http://localhost:8080/exist/apps/tei-publisher-jinks/api.html in your browser.
 The `/api/generator/{profile}` provides the main API entry point.

 The main entry point into jinks is provided by the module [`modules/generator.xql`](modules/generator.xql), which exposes the function: